 This fairly wide county distribution persisted until the county survey of 1971-80 published as Philp (1982), where the species was described as one of fens, marshes and dyke edges in areas with basic ground water, rather local and such that it could only be called frequent in the marshes just inland between Deal and Sandwich.
 Sightings were recorded in 21 tetrads and these included a few in the south west of the county, reminiscent of the early 19th century Tonbridge / Tunbridge Wells records, although that for TQ45V below Ide Hill contributed by Ray Clarke should be disregarded (the supporting specimen in MNE is not this species).
 However, the 1991-2005 survey (Philp, 2010) only relocated six of these 21 tetrad records, adding three more, suggesting a decline of 57% overall, and indicating almost complete loss from West Kent.
+This survey did not cover metropolitan West Kent and so omitted a 2003 find of a vegetative patch in a very anomalous habitat at the drawdock west of the North Greenwich peninsula (TQ3880?).

-Whether this is a real decline remains to be tested further by current recording, but for the period 2010-19, Juncus subnodulosus has been located in 15 tetrads (18 monads), only one of which is in West Kent; so at least there does not appear to be evidence of further losses overall.
+Whether this is a real decline remains to be tested further by current recording, but for the period 2010-20, Juncus subnodulosus has been located in 16 tetrads (20 monads), only one of which is in West Kent; so at least there does not appear to be evidence of further losses overall.